kyleaoconnell22/high-level-networks-desmog/README.md

 Code from the paper “Resolving higher-level phylogenetic networks with repeated hybridization in a complex of polytypic salamanders (Plethodontidae: Desmognathus)”

 ### Overview
-Code in this repo is from the paper “Resolving higher-level phylogenetic networks with repeated hybridization in a complex of polytypic salamanders (Plethodontidae: Desmognathus)”.
+The code in this repo is from the paper “Resolving higher-level phylogenetic networks with repeated hybridization in a complex of polytypic salamanders (Plethodontidae: Desmognathus)”.

-We include two examples pipelines, one one simulated data that demonstrates a proof of concept, and the other used on our empirical data.
+We include two example pipelines, one one simulated data that demonstrates a proof of concept, and the other used on our empirical data.
 We take each in turn below.

 ### Simulated Data
 The directory called `SimulatedData_analysis` has a single R script called `Obtain_DisplayedTrees_Example.R` which has the steps to obtain the displayed trees for the data simulated via Hybrid-Lambda on the network: